Jet leasing shake-up looms as AerCap and GE unit discuss tie-up

-(Reuters) - Aircraft leasing is poised for its biggest shake-up in almost a decade as its top two players AerCap and General Electric’s GECAS discuss a deal to forge an industry titan with more than 2,000 jets, financial sources said on Monday.
+PARIS (Reuters) - Aircraft leasing is poised for its biggest shake-up in almost a decade as its top two players, AerCap Holdings and General Electric Co’s GECAS, discuss a deal to forge an industry titan with more than 2,000 jets, people familiar with the matter said on Monday.

 Talks over a tie-up follow years of speculation over a sale of GECAS and come as COVID-19 is expected to shift more of the world’s jetliner fleet from the balance sheets of debt-laden airlines into the arms of the $60 billion leasing industry.

-Aircraft lessors, who typically rent out aircraft for up to 12 years at a time, already account for about half of deliveries of jets built by Airbus and Boeing.
+Aircraft lessors, who typically rent out aircraft for up to 12 years at a time, already account for about half of deliveries of jets built by Airbus SE and Boeing Co.

-The Wall Street Journal, which first reported the possible deal, said the transaction could be worth $30 billion and that an announcement could come as early as Monday.

 The two sides have been in discussions since late last year, one of the sources said.
+If the negotiations conclude successfully, an all-stock deal could come as early as this week, another of the sources added.

+The Wall Street Journal, which first reported the possible deal, said the transaction could be worth $30 billion.

-New York-listed shares in Ireland’s AerCap jumped as much as 15% in early trading before stabilising with a gain of 12%.
-Shares in GE rose 2.8%, outpacing a mixed U.S. market.
+New York-listed shares in Ireland’s AerCap ended trading on Monday with a gain of 13.2%.
+Shares of GE closed up 4.2%, compared with a decline of 0.5% in the S&P 500 Index.

 AMBITIOUS EXPANSION